 Occupational Safety and Health Administration (OSHA) - Guidance on preparing workplace on COVID-19

-Virginia SBDC - Recovery Resources for Small Businesses - As businesses begin to look at reopening and/or planning to transition to the 'new normal,' there are a number of factors to consider and decisions to be made.
-The Virginia SBDC recommends using the process below no matter what stage you are in to determine your next steps.
+Virginia SBDC - Recovery Resources for Small Businesses - Resources for businesses to look at reopening and/or planning to transition to the 'new normal'.

 U.S. Chamber of Commerce - Combating the coronavirus resources for businesses